jakeburden/shopify-pages-cp/README.md

 Makes a GET request to the source site's shopify pages api endpoint, and then makes POST requests to the duplicate shopify site to upload those pages.

-This module uses streams for parsing and making request, so theoritcally the amount of pages this could handle is infinite.
-Each POST however, will happen one at a time to help prevent rate limiting or other possible network throttles that can occur when opening a large number of connections at a time.
+This module uses streams for parsing and making requests, so theoretically the amount of pages this could handle is infinite.
+Each POST, however, will happen one at a time to help prevent rate limiting or other possible network throttles that can occur when opening a large number of connections at a time.
 The return value is a stream of responses from each POST request.

 ## Auth